Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-{In a recent work, Skrotzki et al. \cite{Skrotzki2013} studied in great detail texture formation (Euler-space representation) in NC Pd$_{90}$Au$_{10}$ specimens after high pressure torsion (HPT) deformation.
-Applying HPT, the NC specimen is subjected to a compressive pressure of several GPa at room temperature and simultaneously to a torsional strain which is transmitted through rotation of the lower sample support.
-Surface frictional forces thus deform the disk shaped sample geometry by shear which is increasing along the radius and with the number of revolutions.
-Their samples were also prepared by IGC, employing the same processing protocol as discussed in section 2.
-They utilized position-sensitive x-ray microdiffraction equipped with an Eulerian cradle and a two-dimensional detector on a lab diffractometer operated in reflection geometry ($\mathrm{Cu K}_{\alpha}-\mathrm{radiation}$, $\lambda = \unit[1.542]{\AA}$).
-With shifting the diffraction spot radially outwards, increasingly strained sample sites could be probed.
-For strains up to $\gamma \approx 1$, they observed a random texture undistinguishable from that of the undeformed sample state and so argued that GB-mediated processes must carry the deformation without leading to texture formation.
-At larger strain values ($1 < \gamma < 17$), the evolution of a "brass-type" texture which mainly consists of $B/\bar{B}$ simple shear components has been observed.
-Texture modeling revealed that best agreement with experiment is obtained by referring to the Taylor model in conjunction with the $\{111\}\langle 112 \rangle$ slip system family which is by far dominating strain propagation.
-Moreover, they argue that slip should relate to nucleation and emission of $1/6 \langle 112 \rangle$ partial dislocations from GB sources.
+To complete the discussion, we note that Skrotzki et al. \cite{Skrotzki2013} also investigated texture formation in the large strain regime ($1< \gamma <17$), to find the evolution of a ``brass-type'' texture which mainly consists of $B/\bar{B}$ simple shear components.
+Texture modeling revealed that best agreement with experiment is obtained by referring to the Taylor model in conjunction with the $\{111\}\langle {112} \rangle$ slip system family which is by far dominating strain propagation.
+Moreover, they argue that slip should relate to nucleation and emission of $1/6 \langle {112} \rangle$ partial dislocations from GB sources.
 Generally, slip of such partials should generate stacking faults in the grains.
-However, by peak profile analysis they found that stacking faults and twins existing have a rather low density.
+By peak profile analysis they found however that stacking faults and twins have a rather low density (present in 2-3\% of the grains).
 As a result, they concluded that intrinsic stacking faults become eventually eliminated by a time-shifted trailing partial emitted from the same GB source.

-Summarizing the central results: First, it is found that GB-mediated deformation is the effective carrier of strain, even when strains reach out to $\gamma \approx 1$; concomitant texture formation has not been detected.
-Secondly, a texture consisting of the $B/\bar{B}$ simple shear components (brass-type texture) has been found to evolve in the strain regime $\gamma > 1$.
-Texture modeling based on the Taylor model suggests slip related to the $\{111\} \langle 112 \rangle$ slip system family best agrees with the observed texture.
-Thirdly, stacking fault formation is a rare event, likewise, a volume contribution of mechanical twinning to strain is negligible.}
+{Despite the rather complex evolution of texture components in the low strain regime ($\gamma < 0.3$), we notwithstanding concentrate now on estimating an upper bound for dislocation mediated plasticity based on change of grain shape associated with texture formation.
+To correlate applied strain with change of aspect ratio, we invoke a simple model conception that approaches grain shape by an ellipse and allows for shearing it into a given direction and so generating shape anisometry.}